 If you have a child in middle school and they have an upcoming science fair, don’t stress out!
-This list of 20 middle school science fair project ideas will make getting the project done a lot easier!
+This list of 20 Science Fair Projects For Middle School ideas will make getting the project done a lot easier!

 Even though our kids are older and we want them to be independent, they don’t have the first idea of what to do for a science fair project.